Khadalicioso/KOPIBARA/README.md

-# KOPIBARA ☕
+# KOPIBARA ☕ - IPT102 Project

-KOPIBARA is a modern web-based coffee ordering system built with ASP.NET Core 8.0.
-It provides a seamless experience for customers to browse and order various coffee beverages, with both hot and iced options available.
+KOPIBARA is a modern web-based coffee ordering system developed by the KPL Team as part of the IPT102 - Integrative Programming and Technologies 2 course.
+Built with ASP.NET Core 8.0, it offers a seamless experience for customers to browse and order a variety of coffee beverages, including both hot and iced options.

 <p align="center">
   <img src="Kopibara/wwwroot/images/KOPIBARA.png" alt="KOPIBARA Logo" width="300"/>